carolustv/carolus-server/readme.md

 ## Windows

-You may currently have some other issues running on Windows, but compling with the `sqlite-bundle` feature can help if you compile issues related to sqlite.
+You may currently have some other issues running on Windows, but compling with the `sqlite-bundle` feature can help if you have issues related to sqlite.

 ## License